oda-hub/renku-graph-vis/README.md

-# renku-graph-vis
+# renku-graph-vis plugin

 ## Graphical visualization of the graph
-Starting from the knowledge graph extracted from the renku project, this is queried to retrieve the needed information, perform some inferring and generating an interactive graphical representation.
+Starting from the knowledge graph extracted from the renku project, this is queried to retrieve the needed information, and generating an interactive graphical representation.

-In particular, two commands are provided:
+In particular, two main sets of functionalities are provided:

+* Two CLI commands
   * `display` to generate a representation of the graph over an output image
   * `show-graph` to start an interactive visualization of the graph over the browser
+* dynamic visualization of the graph during a renku session

 ## `display` command